- What if I haven’t received a confirmation email?

 Applicants must be eighteen years of age or older to attend OpenCon 2016.

-Early career professional is a flexible term and generally means someone within 8-10 years of the beginning of their professional career (i.e. after graduating with their terminal degree).
-However, don't let concern over whether you technically qualify as early career stop you from applying!
+Early career is a flexible term and generally means someone within 8-10 years of the beginning of their professional career (i.e. after graduating with their terminal degree).

-Yes, many of the invited participants will be in the same position, so we encourage you to apply.
+Yes, invited participants will include a spectrum of experience levels and involvement in Open issues.
 Part of the objective of OpenCon is to equip participants with the skills and inspiration necessary to start new campaigns, projects, and initiatives.
 Just make sure your application clearly addresses why you are interested in these issues, what your ideas are for getting involved, and what you plan to do after OpenCon if you attend.

 Yes!
 OpenCon is a unique meeting in that the organizers will provide full or partial travel scholarships to a large number of the participants at the meeting.
 In past meetings, more than 75% of participants received full or partial scholarships.